Delboy/DryDrops/README.md

 - #### Customer Reviews
     - If the product has received any reviews they will appear underneath the product details.
-    - The reviews consist of the number of stars awarded by the user, their written comment, followed by the user name with the date and time of when they added the comment.
+    - The reviews consist of the number of stars awarded by the user, their written comment, followed by the user name and how long ago the comment was left.
     - If the user is signed in and they have left a review on a product, that review will also have edit and delete buttons.
 Users can use these to manage their reviews.

      ![Products-Reviews](assets/images/products-reviews.png)